Top Oil Producers Stick With Modest Output Boost Despite Pressure - UrduPoint

 Other oil-consuming nations, such as India and Japan, have also called for more output to lower prices.

-But Saudi Energy Minister Prince Abdulaziz bin Salman, who chairs the OPEC group, told reporters after the meeting: "We still believe what we are doing is the right thing." - 'Not in any hurry' - Analysts had widely expected the group to stick by its July decision.
+But Saudi Energy Minister Prince Abdulaziz bin Salman, who chairs the OPEC group, told reporters after the meeting: "We still believe what we are doing is the right thing."
+Analysts had widely expected the group to stick by its July decision.

 "Prices of over $80 per barrel are, of course, another reason why OPEC+ will not be in any hurry to add supply to the market," Caroline Bain of Capital Economics said.